North Bergen, New Jersey

 Proximity to one of Hudson County’s largest, most versatile parks in Braddock Park, plus a network of neighborhood green spaces.

-A township that stays organized and actively programmed even in February and March, signaling strong underlying community infrastructure and year‑round livability.
+A township that stays organized and actively programmed even in the quieter months, signaling strong underlying community infrastructure and year‑round livability.

-For clients focused on livability, green space, and a “real residents live here” feel rather than a pure festival or nightlife destination, North Bergen remains a compelling Hudson County option as the 2026 spring market approaches.
+For clients focused on livability, green space, and a “real residents live here” feel rather than a pure festival or nightlife destination, North Bergen remains a compelling Hudson County option as the 2026 spring market gets underway.

 61,202 people live in North Bergen, NJ Neighborhood Guide: Luxury Living on the Hudson Palisades, where the median age is 40.8 and the average individual income is $37,709.
 Data provided by the U.S. Census Bureau.